spex-xray/spex-help/source/models/clus.rst

 Clus: projected cluster model
 =============================

 ..
-Warning:: this is a complex model, so please read carefully this documentation before using the model
+Warning:: This is a complex model, so please read carefully this documentation before using the model

 Overview
 --------